 The FAA collects aviation-weather data from various sources.
 It then disseminates meteorological data products, such as METARs.
 Dissemination occurs via an FAA system known as "WMSCR" - the Weather Message Switching Center Replacement.

 Owners of AWOS III (or better) can share their data with the FAA and aviation community.
 To do so, they must contract (for a fee) with an FAA-approved third party service provider.
 The service providers collect METARs from individual AWOS, and then pass them on to WMSCR.

 Coordinating AWOS-Maintenance Events with the FAA

-Please see our Technician of Record page for instructions for coordinating maintenance events.
+Please see our Technician of Record page for instructions.